Understanding Java Servlets

 Most servlets extend the HttpServlet class, which provides methods for handling HTTP requests.

-doGet() – Handles HTTP GET requests
+doGet()– Handles HTTP GET requests -

-doPost() – Handles HTTP POST requests
+doPost()– Handles HTTP POST requests -

-doPut() – Handles HTTP PUT requests
+doPut()– Handles HTTP PUT requests -

-doDelete() – Handles HTTP DELETE requests
+doDelete()– Handles HTTP DELETE requests

 import jakarta.servlet.http.*;